 - A thorough introductory process

 Do they ask you to complete a form asking for detailed information about your dog, his behavior, routine etc.?
 Can you walk with them and your dog (and their dogs if you are looking for group walks) for a trial?
-We insist on a completed registration form and a trail walk with the dog and their owner before we take a dog on for walks.
+We insist on a completed registration form and a trial walk with the dog and their owner before we take a dog on for walks.

 - Attitude to dogs